What is Anti-Counterfeiting Packaging?

 Pharma companies work with law enforcement agencies to ensure that their products aren’t being copied and that fake versions are not being distributed.

 The biggest challenge in anti-counterfeiting is that there are simply so many counterfeit medicines on the market.
-In fact, The World Health Organisation claims that one million people die each year from taking fake or substandard medicines.
+In fact, the World Health Organisation claims that one million people die each year from taking fake or substandard medicines.

 And thanks to online technologies, it’s easier than ever for someone to sell counterfeit medicine over the internet while posing as a legitimate pharmaceutical business.
 Patients are looking for convenience – they don’t want to visit their doctor, go through the steps to get a prescription and then head to the local pharmacy.
 This is why they turn to the internet marketplace – and with so many criminals out there distributing fake drugs online, it’s difficult for anti-counterfeiting measures to keep up with them.